Improved Smoothed Analysis of Multiobjective Optimization: Outline of our Approach

 In the remainder of this section we will present some more details on our analysis.
 We first present a simplified argument to bound the smoothed number of Pareto-optimal solutions.
 Afterwards we will briefly discuss which changes to this argument are necessary to bound higher moments and to analyze zero-preserving perturbations.

 \paragraph{Smoothed Number of Pareto-optimal Solutions}

-As an important building block in the proof of Theorem~\ref{thm:MainFirstMoment} we use an insight from~\cite{MoitraO11} how it can be tested whether a given $\e$-box contains a Pareto-optimal solution.
-Let us fix an $\e$-box~$B=(b_1,b_1+\e]\times\ldots\times(b_d,b_d+\e]$.
-The following algorithm takes as parameters the matrix~$V$ and the $\e$-box~$B$ and it returns a solution~$x^{(0)}$. \Witness{V, B}
+As an important building block in the proof of Theorem~\ref{thm:MainFirstMoment} we use an insight from~\cite{MoitraO11} about how to test whether a given $\e$-box contains a Pareto-optimal solution.
+Let us fix an $\e$-box $B = (b_1, b_1+\e] \times \ldots \times (b_d, b_d+\e]$ with corner $b = (b_1, \ldots, b_d)$.
+The following algorithm takes as parameters the matrix~$V$ and the $\e$-box~$B$ and it returns a solution~$x^{(0)}$.